-That being said, ensuring that you understand the processes of both buying and selling a house in Ireland can help you to be as prepared as you possibly can be to undertake these transactions simultaneously.
+That being said, ensuring that you understand the processes of both buying and selling a house in Ireland can help you be as prepared as possible to undertake these transactions simultaneously.
 Hopefully, this guide can provide you with the basic information you’re looking for and answer the questions that you may have about buying and selling a house at the same time in Ireland.

 Why do people buy and sell at the same time?

-In short, the majority of people choose to complete both of these processes/transactions at the same time simply because it makes sense.
+In short, most people choose to complete both of these processes/transactions simultaneously simply because it makes sense.
 If you’re selling your current home it is highly likely that you will need a new property to move into once it has sold, so why not buy this property at the same time, so you have somewhere else to move straight into?

 Also, many people choose to buy and sell simultaneously because it seems like the ‘easy option’.
 It is also something that nearly everyone they know who owns a property will have done at least once, so it is often considered to be the only option in a situation like this.
 However, this isn’t necessarily the case and we will look into other alternatives further.

 The risks of buying and selling simultaneously

 Undeniably, one of the biggest risks of buying a property at the same time as selling your home is the fact that you will instantly become part of what is called a ‘chain’.
 A property chain a series of linked transactions which are all similar to yours.
 Whilst these are not uncommon, they can be incredibly stressful, especially if they are long.
 They can quickly become much more complicated than you had initially anticipated.